 When a child is no longer in need because the child dies (or an unborn child is stillborn), (reason for closure code 'RC2'), the closure date and the date of death recorded on the death certificate no longer need to match.
-It is recognised that the case may remain open for investigation and review procedures after the child dies, and we have therefore introduced a new data item, date of death, so that local authorities can separately record the date of death and final case closure date in the census.
+It is recognised that the case may remain open for investigation and review procedures after the child dies, the date of death field allows local authorities to separately record the date of death and final case closure date in the census.
 This will allow local authorities to record the services they provide between the death and the case closure.